 - Welcome and introductory remarks by Mr. Manfred Seitz, General Secretary Pro Danube International (PDI)

-- Intervention by Captain Béla Szalma, Chair Danube Ports Network Advisory Group, President, Hungarian Federation of the Danube Ports
+- Intervention by Capt.
+Béla Szalma, Chairman Danube Ports Network Advisory Group, President, Hungarian Federation of Danube Ports (HFIP)

 - Intervention by Ms. Janeta Toma, DPN Technical Secretariat